Effects of Hurricane Wilma in Florida: Palm Beach County

 Jonathan Dickinson State Park's Missile Tracking Annex in Tequesta observed a sustained wind speed of 82 mph and a gust of 114 mph.
 Throughout the village, trees and tree branches littered the streets.
 A condominium was evacuated after an air conditioner was detached from the roof, resulting in water damage.
 The recreation center, water treatment plant, and public safety building all experienced roof damage and water intrusion.
 Ninety-five homes and twenty-six businesses in the city suffered mostly minor damage.
 Overall, damage in the village reached about $5.2 million.
 In Jupiter, the storm brought similar impact to public facilities, parks, and roads.
 However, dwellings fared much worse, with 2,673 damaged and 14 destroyed.
-At Riverbend Park, many trees fell along the park's hiking, canoeing, and kayaking trails.
-Several chickee huts suffered minor damage.
+At Riverbend Park, Wilma downed many trees and caused minor damage to several chickee huts.
 The damage toll for the town of Jupiter was over $23.3 million.
 In Jupiter Farms, the police substation, originally owned by Burt Reynolds, was inflicted extensive impact both on the interior and exterior.
 The roof, the air conditioning system, and several walls were damaged.
 State Road 706 (Indiantown Road) was blocked due to a downed power line and overflowing culverts.
 Low-lying areas experienced minor flooding.

 In Juno Beach, several commercial and business properties were damaged, including two shopping centers on U.S. Route 1, a One-Stop store, and a community clubhouse.
 A number of beach walkovers and signs were damaged, while many trees were toppled at a park.
 Twelve houses received structurally impacts, with one being completely demolished.
-Total damage in Juno Beach was light compared to many other county municipalities, reaching around $1.48 million.
+Total damage in Juno Beach reached around $1.48 million.
 Several public facilities in Palm Beach Gardens were impacted by the storm.
 At a baseball field and a separate sports complex, bleachers, lights, and trees were downed.
 Five fire stations suffered damage to their roofs and equipment.
 City hall experienced damage to its roof and air-conditioning system.
 About 3,481 dwellings were inflicted damage to some degree, while 12 others were destroyed.
 The suffered about $30.1 million in damage.
-Several commercial and public properties were damaged in North Palm Beach, including a condominium, a maintenance building, an office building, a bank, a country club, a park, and a baseball field.
-Additionally, 35 homes received structural impact.
-Overall, the village experienced about $3.1 ,million in damage.
+Several commercial and public properties were damaged in North Palm Beach, while 35 homes received structural impacts.
+Overall, the village experienced about $3.1 million in damage.